Russian Journalist Ivan Golunov Is Freed, As Drug Charges Are Dropped

 Russian investigative journalist Ivan Golunov is now free, after Russia's interior affairs ministry said it would drop drug charges against him.
 Golunov's freedom was announced by his employer, Meduza.

-Golunov had been held under house arrest since Saturday.
+Golunov had been held under house arrest since Saturday, and he had been ordered to serve an additional two months.
 His arrest last Thursday triggered a public outcry — and accusations that police had fabricated the case against him.

 In a surprise move, authorities said on Tuesday that there isn't enough evidence to back up the charges against Golunov, 36.
 The journalist's arrest last Thursday shocked many in Russia, especially as he was accused of being involved in a drug ring.